 Scientists are still debating the long-term effects of THC.
-It’s been a gruelling argument thus far, as very little research has reached firm, reliable conclusions.
+It’s been a grueling argument thus far, as very little research has reached firm, reliable conclusions.
 Below is a brief summary of the top contenders.
 Though, it’s important to mention that this list is just a simple summary of a complex topic.
-More long-term effects may be confirmed in the future.
-Further, some of those listed here may be eventually ruled out as well.
+More long-term effects may appear in the future.
+Further, some of those listed here may be ruled out eventually as well.
 Here it goes:

-There are a few commonly held beliefs about cannabis that have been mitigated in recent research.
+There are a few commonly held beliefs about cannabis that science debunked in recent research.
 If you’re concerned about any of these supposed effects, be sure to check out the associated articles.
 The topics listed below are also highly controversial.
 Research has been going back and forth on these subjects for decades.
 Contrary to popular belief, cannabis:

 Okay, so we’ve learned that THC is the primary psychoactive compound in cannabis, and we’ve learned that it acts on cannabinoid receptors to cause all kinds of effects in the body.
 What else do we need to know about this miracle compound?